The Reflective Universe Hypothesis

 - If no violations occur: the universe is likely to be causally closed.

-- If a structured, law-breaking signal is detected: the universe receives higher-order input.
-We may have found empirical evidence of an external agent.
+- If a structured, law-breaking signal is detected: the universe might be receiving lower-order input.
+We might have found empirical evidence of an agent that operates "beneath" us.
+(Or we might have just discovered a new physical law.)

-This would be the ultimate scientific experiment.
-A trillion-year search for the signal from beyond.
-It would be the final question any intelligent system asks once it has answered all others.
+This would be the ultimate experiment.
+If SETI is the search for a signal from beyond, then this would be a multi-trillion year search for the signal from "below".
+It is the final question that any intelligent system might ask once it has answered all others.

 Formal Summary of Core Ideas